Skip to content

 kubectl get nodes

-You should definitively see exactly three nodes listed, all explicitly marked with the control-plane role.
-Notice that the names are suffixed with -1, -2, etc.
+You should see exactly three nodes listed, all explicitly marked with the control-plane role.
+Notice how the generated names are suffixed to keep each node distinct.

 Solution for Task 6: Simulated Catastrophic Failure

-Finally, we practice cleaning up our environment and observing a raw failure.
+Finally, practice cleaning up the environment and observing a raw control plane failure.

 Terminal window